Difference between CRCA vs HRCA: Cold rolled close annealed vs Hot rolled close annealed

 Why close annealing is done on rolled sheet metal?

 CRCA means Cold rolled close annealed.
-So sheets produced by this method is called CRCA sheet
+So sheets produced by this method are called CRCA sheet

 HRCA means Hot rolled close annealed.
-So sheet produced by this method is called CRCA sheet
+So sheet produced by this method is called a CRCA sheet

 CRCA